gustavopinto/gustavopinto.github.com/codefather/_posts/2013-05-08-improving-your-line-plots-with-r.md

 Hi there.

-As you may know, I'm a graduate student and part of my work is spent on wrinting papers.
+As you may know, I'm a graduate student and part of my work is spent on writing papers.
 And, frequently, these papers contains a lot of charts.
 As long as I'm a graduate student, I'm very disapointed with the charts that open-office plots.
 Specially, the line charts.
 It is kinda a four-years-old-children playing with their paint and brush.
 Do not believe?
 Take a look.

 <img src='/images/post2/usage-per-thread.png'/>

 It is terrible.

 So, yesterday I really decided to revert this game.
-Surfing on the internet, I read some people writing that R is outstading to ploting charts, which I had serious doubts.
-During a long time I'm a R-user.
-Not a fan.
-Just a user that uses R to plot boxplot, and to use few functions such as `summary`, `sd`, `cor`, among more two or three.
+Surfing on the internet, I read some people writing that R is outstanding to ploting charts, which I had serious doubts, mainly because I have been using R for a long time.
+But, most of the time is to plot boxplot, or to use few functions such as `summary`, `sd`, `cor`, among more two or three.
 Not less, not more.
-In my imagination, R should had a function like plotanincrediblechart, and I will need only to pass the data array.
+In my (naive) imagination, R should had a function like `plotanincrediblechart`, and I only should pass the data array.
 But R does not have this function.
-In fact, R has a number of functions, and, when you play with they toguether, you could get a nice chart like this one.
+In fact, R has a number of functions, and, when you play with they together, you can get a nice chart like the this one.

 <img src='/images/post2/usage-per-thread-r.png'/>